Braves vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 65 hits with 14 doubles, a triple, seven home runs and 19 walks.
-He has driven in 34 runs with one stolen base.
+- Elias Diaz has 65 hits with 14 doubles, a triple, seven home runs, 19 walks and 34 RBI.
+He's also stolen one base.

 Diaz Recent Games